 - Secondary audience of existing Couchsurfing community (10-15 million registered users worldwide!)

 In his exciting publishing debut, Casey Fenton speaks to a diverse audience of fellow life-travelers, freaks and adventurers, and the next generation of social entrepreneurs.
-His audience are poised to build a new world, through the latest technologies and innovations, but who are drawn, like the author, toward the road less taken.
+His audience is poised to build a new world, through the latest technologies and innovations, but is drawn, like the author, toward the road less taken.
 Like Casey, it's for everyone who has a curiosity about the world and wants to understand themselves better in relation to it.

 In the next 20 years, the rise of remote workers will drastically affect the world, according to DNX Global.
 With job security at an all time low and starting a business via the internet is a low-barrier, more and more people are leaving their 9-5s – and their home countries – to explore the world from the laptop.